artsy/artsy.github.io/_posts/2022-05-06-deprecating-kaws.markdown

 reason for doing so.
 We were just doing it because we were "pretty sure we might need it at some point."

 So to unblock the project, we removed the join models and instead kept a similar approach to what KAWS used
-initially: fetching artworks at request time using the ElasticSearch query stored on the `MarketingCollection`.
+initially: fetching artworks at request time using the Elasticsearch query stored on the `MarketingCollection`.

 ### There's a reason we don't name our projects after artists!